HosseinrezaAk/Auth-Nodejs/Readme.md

 ### <p align="center">Level 4: Salting and Hashing</p>

 - Append a random string to your password to make the passowrd longer and harder for hackers to hack with hash tables.
+- The salt string will save into database with the hashed password

 <br>